 While a nonprofit board members team typically ranges from three to 50, depending on the nonprofit's size, certain positions are given to individual board members.

-Here are three common and critical positions on the nonprofit board: Generally, these are the prominent members of nonprofit boards.
+Here are three common and critical nonprofit board positions.
+Generally, these are the prominent members of nonprofit boards.

 Assisting in planning and maintaining the board’s agenda throughout the year.